HemangVora/Data-Context-Market/README.md

 ### 🤖 MCP (Model Context Protocol)

-DCM is built as a suite of **MCP servers** that integrate directly with AI assistants like Claude:
+DCM is built as a suite of MCP servers that integrate directly with AI assistants like Claude.
+Users can index blockchain data, upload files, and manage datasets using natural language commands.
+AI agents can autonomously discover and purchase data.

-- Natural language commands to index blockchain data
-- AI agents discover, purchase, and download datasets autonomously
-- Seamless tool orchestration without custom API integrations

 ### 📊 SQD (Subsquid) Pipes SDK